eea/eea.docker.taskman/README.md

 ## EEA Taskman docker setup
-Taskman is a web application that facilitates Agile project management for EEA and Eionet software projects.
+Taskman is a web application based on [Redmine](http://www.redmine.org) that facilitates Agile project management for EEA and Eionet software projects.
+It comes with some plugins and specific Eionet redmine theme.

 ### Prerequisites